Manuel Octavio Gómez

 Manuel Octavio Gómez (November 14, 1934 - January 2, 1988) was a prolific Cuban film director and writer.
-His 1971 film The Days of Water was entered into the 7th Moscow International Film Festival where it won the Prix FIPRESCI.
+He began his career making documentaries during the first years of the ICAIC before moving increasingly into fiction.
+He is better known for his seminal 1969 Cuban film The First Charge of the Machete.
+His 1971 film The Days of Water won the Prix FIPRESCI at the Moscow International Film Festival.